Alexander3717/TimeTrackingDashboard/README.md

     grid-column: 2 / -1;
     // this says in which area of the parent grid should the subgrid lay out its children
-    // it then lays them out in this area according to the parents grid lines }
+    // it then lays them out in this area according to the parent's grid lines }

 header { // positions the "Report for" card according to the desktop design